alisondraV/foodizzy/.github/pull_request_template.md

 ## Checklist

 - [ ] This change brings new tests
-- [ ] This change breaks any integration tests
+- [ ] This change doesn't break any integration tests
 - [ ] This change includes comments for sophisticated areas